 Additionally, the PL can be completely reconfigured or used with dynamic partial reconfiguration.
 Partial reconfiguration (PR) allows configuration of a portion of the programmable logic.
 This enables optional design changes such as updating coefficients or time-multiplex the PL resources by swapping in new algorithms.
 This latter capability is analogous to the dynamic loading and unloading of software modules.
 The PL configuration data is referred to as a bitstream.
-See the Vivado Design Suite User Guide: Partial Reconfiguration (UG909) [Ref 17] for more information.
+See the Vivado Design Suite User Guide: Dynamic Function eXchange (UG909) for more information.